 Step 1: Choose a Picture to Start With

 Before you start editing your YouTube channel art, you'll need to find a starting point.
-But not all pictures are good options for your banner photo: you should choose something fairly large, like a photo you would use for your computer's desktop photo.
+You should choose something fairly large, like a photo you would use for your computer's desktop photo.
 It should also have a horizontal aspect ratio, since it will only be visible with a 16:9 aspect ratio or wider.

-You can find your photos anywhere on the Internet (Facebook, Instagram, Twitter, Google Images, Google Drive, etc.) since Kapwing lets you easily import pictures from almost any site.
-All you need to do is copy the link to the photo or its webpage.
-And if you’ve saved your pictures onto your device, just make sure you know where they’re located.
+You can find your photos anywhere on the Internet (Facebook, Instagram, Twitter, Google Drive, etc.) since Kapwing lets you easily import pictures from almost any site.
+All you need to do is its link.
 If you're uploading photos from a computer, it's a good idea to have your file browser open, so you can click & drag your content into the Kapwing Studio.

 Step 2: Resize & Edit in the Kapwing Studio

 YouTube provides a fairly detailed guide on creating and editing your channel art at this page, but its support for the most necessary step in the process is pretty vague.
-YouTube's support page indicates that you can use Preview or Microsoft Photos to resize your image, but neither of these tools can perform more than the most basic resize functions.
-Neither program allows you to add padding or change your aspect ratio without stretching your photo, and they don't give you any way to accommodate the several different safe areas and size restrictions for your channel art.
+YouTube's support page indicates that you can use Preview or Microsoft Photos to resize your image, but neither of these tools can perform more than the most basic resize functions – not nearly enough for well-formatted channel art.

 To resize your photo so it looks just right on any device, head over to Kapwing.com and click "Start Editing" to go to the Studio.
 To upload your photo, you can either use the "Click to Upload" button to find a photo that you've saved to your computer, or paste the link to the photo you found online.